How to Make Homemade Coconut Butter

 There is no need to keep it in the fridge, and in fact, if you do, you will have hard time eating it since it gets incredibly hard at low temperatures.

-Here are some tasty recipes to use your Homemade Coconut Butter in.
+Here are some tasty recipes where you can use coconut butter.

-3 Ingredient Shortbread Crisp — (this really uses only 3 ingredients.
-And none of them is a packaged mix.
-Don’t those “3 ingredient” recipes drive you nuts when one ingredient [or more] is a mix that has a gazillion ingredients?!?!
+• 3 Ingredient Shortbread Crisp: This really uses only 3 ingredients, and none of them is a packaged mix.
+Don't those “3 ingredient” recipes drive you nuts when one ingredient (or more) is a boxed mix that has a gazillion ingredients?

 Recipe Notes